Unlocking the Secret to Longevity

 Along with her gymnastics training, Meagan also took ballet classes to help with grace and performance.
 Like her mother, she discovered a passion for dance.
 By the time she turned 14, Meagan felt that gymnastics was taking too much of a toll on her and she was losing the joy that it once held for her.

-Resilience was another key passed down through the generations.
-It led Billy Bob to becoming active at the gym after Lucien passed away in 2000.
-For Meagan, it was deciding it was time to move on from gymnastics.
+Resilience was another attribute passed down through the generations.
+After losing her husband in 2000, Billy Bob welcomed camaraderie and more activity into her life with a new passion and pursued fitness and longevity with new vigor.
+For Meagan, her family-bred resilience meant it was time to move on from gymnastics.
 Her decision presented a challenge for not only her, but also also for her family who had long supported and championed her years of work and dedication to gymnastics.
 With her family behind her, she was ready to shift her focus more to ballet and contemporary dance at Cameron Dance Center in Haile Village Center.

 As she became more active in dance classes and performances, Meagan realized that she was coming into dance much later than other girls who had been training from age four.
-The physical and mental challenges in training and learning complicated routines, though, were very similar to the training she had in gymnastics.
-Since middle school she has performed in “Cinderella” and even danced the part of Dorothy in the studio’s production of “The Wiz” in 2009.
-Every year, she also joins the company to dance in “Thriller” at the Haile Village Oktoberfest celebration.
+However, the physical and mental challenges of ballet training and in learning complicated routines was very similar to the training she had in gymnastics.
+Since middle school Meagan has performed in “Cinderella” and even danced the part of Dorothy in the studio’s production of “The Wiz” in 2009.
+Each year, she also joins the company to dance in “Thriller” during the Haile Village Oktoberfest celebration.

 By the end of high school, Meagan decided it was time to explore dance at a professional level and traveled to New York City for workshops and dance clinics at the Joffrey Ballet School and Parsons Dance Company for modern dance.
 Pat accompanied her on the trips early on as she learned to navigate the city, and even went to some auditions for parts as a movie extra.